Shi'ar: Emperor Vulcan

 The civil war between Vulcan's forces and those loyal to the dethroned Lilandra rages on.
 Led by Havok and the Starjammers, Lilandra's forces gradually whittle away at Vulcan's forces, which are plagued by defections.
 The Shi'ar, contrary to Vulcan's expectations, are not happy to have an outsider as their ruler.
 Vulcan is discouraged by this, but Deathbird convinces him that they will come to accept him.

-Warned in advance of a rebel raid on Feather's Edge, Vulcan and his fleet ambush the Starjammers.
-However, in the middle of the battle, his ship, the Hammer, is destroyed by the Scy'ar Tal (translates as "Death to the Shi'ar").
-Vulcan and Gladiator (still the praetor of his Imperial Guard) attack the leader of the Scy'ar Tal and are easily defeated, whereupon they retreat deeper into Shi'ar space.
+Warned in advance of a rebel raid, Vulcan and his fleet ambush the Starjammers.
+However, in the middle of the battle, Vulcan's ship is destroyed by the Scy'ar Tal (translates as "Death to the Shi'ar").
+Vulcan and Gladiator attack the leader of the Scy'ar Tal and are easily defeated, whereupon they retreat deeper into Shi'ar space.

 Marvel Girl makes contact with the Eldest Scy'ar Tal and discovers their true origin.
 The Scy'ar Tal were originally called the M'Kraan.
-Early in their history, the Shi'ar attacked them, killed a great number of their people, making the rest flee for their lives.
+Early in their history, the Shi'ar attacked them, killed a great number of their people, making the rest flee.
 Eventually, the Shi'ar settled on their planet, took the M'Kraan Crystal as their own, and passed down the legend of the M'Kraan Crystal as a sacred gift from their deities, Sharra and K'ythri.
 The M'Kraan then changed their name to Scy'ar Tal and devoted their culture and society to the destruction of the Shi'ar empire.
-With their first attack, they destroyed Feather's Edge by transporting a star to obliterate it.
-After which, Vulcan makes contact with the Starjammers to call a temporary ceasefire.
+Vulcan makes contact with the Starjammers to call a temporary ceasefire.
 Under the ceasefire, the Shi'ar and the Starjammers decide to take out the Finality, thus crippling the Scy'ar's biggest threat.
-Once Havok and Vulcan are in position to destroy Finality, the Eldest Scy'ar tries to stop them.
-Once Vulcan figures out how the Eldest is powered, he severs the connection Eldest has with his brothers, making him powerless.
-Once the connection is severed, the Scy'ar become disorganized, and the tide of the battle shifts to the Sh'ar.
-The Shi'ar then proceed to attack both the Scy'ar and the Starjammers.
-Meanwhile, Vulcan blasts Havok into a sun.

-Vulcan decides to use Finality to destroy the Scy'ar by using the weapon to place a star in the middle of their fleet.
-Alex returns and, having absorbed enough power to burn him, decides to end things with Vulcan.
-While they battle, Rachel and Korvus try, but fail to stop the beacon that will initiate the attack by the Shi'ar.
-The Shi'ar Imperial Guard end Alex's battle with Vulcan by appearing with the Starjammers in captivity, threatening to kill them.
-Before surrendering, Alex destroys Finality.
-With Alex and the Starjammers in custody Vulcan declares that he will return the Shi'ar empire to its former glory.